vegaluisjose/reticle-evaluation/README.md

  - **Running out of disk space while installing Vivado tools**.
 The Vivado installer will sometimes crash or not start if there is not enough disk space.
 The Virtual Machine is configured to use a dynamically sized disk, so to solve this problem, simply clear space on the host machine.
 You need about 65 gbs of free space.
  - **Running out of memory**.
-Vivado, Vivado HLS, and Verilator all use a fair amount of memory.
+Vivado uses fair amount of memory.
 If there is not enough memory available to the VM, they will crash and data won't be generated.
 If something fails you can do one of:
    - Increase the RAM and rerun the script that had a failure.
    - Ignore the failure, the figure generation scripts are made to be resilient to this kind of data failure.
+ - **Kernel driver not installed (rc=-1908)**.
+Proper virtualbox permissions have to be setup for OSx, read more [here](https://www.howtogeek.com/658047/how-to-fix-virtualboxs-“kernel-driver-not-installed-rc-1908-error/)
 </details>

 ### Installing Xilinx Vivado (Estimated time: 2-4 hours)